Gaining your Private Pilots Licence (PPL)

 Going SoloThis is a fantastic feeling, and usually happens after around 10 hours of instruction when your instructor feels you are ready!
 You must 16 or over in order to complete the solo flying requirements for the application of a license, but you can start the dual training prior to this.

-After the official certificate and congratulations (the beers will be on you tonight!) you will be back in the air again to consolidate on the rest of the syllabus.
+After the official certificate and congratulations you will be back in the air again to consolidate on the rest of the syllabus.